Can a Spouse of a Convicted Felon Own a Firearm in Massachusetts?

 Convicted felons may have served their sentence, but their rights are not fully restored.
 For a felon to regain the right to have a firearm, there are two complex methods:

-- If the felony results from an old criminal record, one option to restore gun rights is to overturn the conviction or seal it so that it restores a person’s full constitutional rights.
+- If the felony results from an old criminal record, one option to restore gun rights is to overturn the conviction or have it expunged, if eligible, so that it restores a person’s full constitutional rights.

 - A convicted felon may also petition the Firearms Licensing Review Board.
 This path may only be taken once and presents many challenges.